NeodymiumFerBore/wiki-pages/docs/Network/port_knocking.md

     COMMIT
     ```

 Some of the parameters set in these extracts are set automatically by iptables (and you find them in `iptables-saves` output).
 Here is an iptables script that does exactly the same thing than the previous files, but using the least required parameters.
-Be careful, executing it will reset all your iptables `INPUT`/`OUTPUT` filters (but will not end active connections)
+To test it, start from an empty filter table.

-??? abstract "Click to reveal the iptables port kocking script"
+??? abstract "Click to reveal the iptables port knocking script"

     ```sh
     # Consider that you start from a fresh, default, empty iptables